 New reports this week revealed the existence of secret Iranian plans to develop another part of a nuclear weapon.
 As I have been explaining to my colleagues, Iran's pursuit of nuclear weapons threatens the safety of American troops in the region; is a threat to Israel's existence; emboldens terrorist groups Hamas and Hezbollah; and could lead to a dangerous nuclear arms race in the Middle East.

 To counter this growing threat, I supported passage of the Iran Refined Petroleum Sanctions Act this week, which would block access to U.S. markets for companies that choose to do business in Iran.
 Although Iran has a wealth of oil, it lacks the ability to turn much of that oil into fuel.
 As a result, it imports about 40 percent of its gasoline.
 By targeting this vulnerability, we may be able to convince Iran to abandon its nuclear ambitions.
-Click here to watch my remarks in support of this legislation.

 Pharmacy Program will Train More Pharmacists in Kansas